 - What you should put on your personal website

-Keep reading to learn everything you need to know about how to make a personal website.
+Keep reading to learn everything you need to know about why you need a personal website.

 Why you need to take control over your online image